Log-Scale Shrinkage Priors and Adaptive Bayesian Global-Local Shrinkage Estimation: Experimental Results

 To investigate how well the adaptive shrinkage procedures based on log-scale priors perform in the multiple means problem we undertook a small simulation study.
 The basic experimental setup was similar to the simulations undertaken in \cite{BhattacharyaEtAl15} and \cite{BaiGhosh17a}.
 We characterise the experimental test setting by the fraction of non-zero components, $q_n$, of the of the coefficient vector and the signal to noise ratio.
 In the recent Bayesian regression literature the focus has been on sparse models with high signal-to-noise ratios, as this is the setting in which sparsity promoting priors achieve the greatest gains over the conventional proportional shrinkage techniques.
 To test the ability of our proposed log-scale priors to adapt to the configuration of the underlying coefficient vector we specifically expand our simulations to include both dense coefficient vectors as well as low signal-to-noise ratios.

 For each choice of the fraction of non-zero components $q_n \in \{ 0.05, 0.2, 0.4 \}$ of $\bm{\beta}$ and signal strength $A = \{2,4,8,16\}$ we generated one hundred data samples from the model (\ref{eq:multiple:means}) with $\sigma^2=1$.
-For each of these samples we estimated $\bm{\beta}$ using the inverse gamma-gamma (IGG) procedure (\cite{BaiGhosh17a},with $b=1/n$), the horseshoe (HS), the horseshoe+ (HS+), the log-$t$ prior (Log-$t$) and the Bayesian ridge (RR).
+For each of these samples we estimated $\bm{\beta}$ using the inverse gamma-gamma (IGG) procedure (\cite{BaiGhosh17a},with $a_n = 1/2 + 1/n$ and $b_n=1/n$), the horseshoe (HS), the horseshoe+ (HS+), the log-$t$ prior (Log-$t$) and the Bayesian ridge (RR).
 For the log-$t$ prior, we chose $\alpha=7$, as this yields a distribution over $\xi_j$ with the same excess kurtosis as the hyperbolic secant distribution to make the method comparable to the regular horseshoe prior; the scale $\psi$ was given a half-Cauchy prior and sampled along with the other hyperparameters.
 The squared error between $\bm{\beta}$ and the estimated coefficients, relative to the theoretical squared error of $n$ obtained by the least-squares estimate (i.e., $n$), for each method was averaged over the one hundred tests.
 The percentage of components of $\bm{\beta}$ correctly classified as either zero, or non-zero, by all priors, using the thresholding rule $\E{}{1-\kappa_j \vbar {\bf y}} > 1/2$, was also computed.
+We used the posterior mean estimate of $\bm{\beta}$ for the IGG, HS, HS+ and RR, and the posterior median for the log-$t$ prior.
+This choice was made as the posterior means performed substantially better than the posterior median for the non-adaptive priors, making our comparison as favourable as possible for these procedures.

 The results are presented in Table \ref{tab:Results1}.
 The ridge regression estimator performs the strongest when the underlying coefficient vector is less sparse, and the signal strength is low.
 In these settings it appears difficult to accurately determine which coefficients to shrink to zero.
 Ridge regression does not attempt this, and incurs significantly less error when estimating the components of $\bm{\beta}$ that are non-zero than the IGG, HS and HS+.
 When the signal strength is high or the model is sparse, the Bayesian ridge generally performs much worse than the other four methods.
 The IGG performs the strongest when the signal strength is high ($A \geq 8$).
 In this setting it becomes easier to identify which components of $\bm{\beta}$ are exactly zero, and which are non-zero, and apply appropriate levels of shrinkage.
 Overall, the IGG appears sensitive to the signal strength, and to a lesser degree, the level of sparsity.